marwaha-raghav/JackalOS/README.md

 # JackalOS

 ## 1. What is this?
-JackalOS is an attempt to better understand the working of simple GUI based operating systmes, by creating one!
+JackalOS is an attempt to better understand the working of simple GUI based operating systems, by creating one!
 It is built using the [COSMOS toolkit](https://www.gocosmos.org/) and is typed in C#.

 ## 2. Currently Working Features: